 11. Whimsical Carrot Base Flower Arrangement

 Just because it’s spring doesn’t mean centerpiece ideas can’t be somewhat autumnal.
-This display brings the oranges, golds and reds of autumn and indeed, the flowers are tied to a bouquet of carrots that can be seen through the large, round glass vase.
+This display brings the oranges, golds and reds of autumn and indeed, the orange flowers are tied to a bouquet of carrots that can be seen through the large, round glass vase.
 Don’t be afraid to use vegetables in a centerpiece.
 Besides the carrots, this arrangement hold a whimsical bunch of Brussels sprouts.

 12. Geometric Vase with Forsythia Branches